« Field Trip! | Main | Signs of the Times »

 First Methodist Church in Hurst, TX has a book group!
 Who knew?
 And, despite a few of the... shall We say... questionable words in QUEEN OF THE ROAD, these ladies of impeccable taste, decided to discuss it, anyway.

-So, thank you, Clara, Lorraine, Nancy, Sarah, Phyllis, Carrie, Nancy, Roseann, Bobbie, Barbara, Clarita and Peggy (and especially to Nancy Nelson for setting this up).
-I would wonder if your questions were so thoughtful precisely because yours is a pre-happy hour book group.
-But frankly, I have no desire to be thoughtful enought to ponder the implications of that.
+So, thank you, Clara, Lorraine, Nancy, Sarah, Phyllis, Carrie, Nancy, Roseann, Bobbie, Barbara, Clarita and Peggy (and especially to Nancy Nelson for setting this up) for your thoughtful questions.

 Comments (3)